ragardner/tksheet/docs/DOCUMENTATION.md

 - `text` displays text next to the checkbox in the cell, but will not be used as data, data will either be `True` or `False`.

 Notes:
-- To get the current checkbox value simply either:
+- To get the current checkbox value either:
     - Get the cell data, more information [here](https://github.com/ragardner/tksheet/wiki/Version-7#getting-sheet-data).
     - Use the parameter `check_function` with a function of your own creation to be called when the checkbox is set by the user.